Vizra.ai |

 }

-Now for the fun part - creating test scenarios! ๐ŸŽจ Let's make a CSV file with different customer interactions:
+Now for the fun part - adding test scenarios! ๐ŸŽจ The CSV file was automatically created with standard headers.
+Let's populate it with different customer interactions:

-• expected_* - What you expect in the response
+• expected_response - What you expect in the response

 • Add any custom columns you need!